Tuesday 9 December 2014

 - For my brother, Marek.

 Marek passed me his copy of Robert Pirsig's Zen and the Art of Motorcycle Maintenance (ZAMM), which has absorbed me fully over the past two weeks.
-On the cover, it says 'This book will change the way you think and feel about your life' - a big claim to make.
-And yet this is one of those influential books that did indeed change - directly or indirectly - the thinking of an entire generation.
+On the cover, it says "This book will change the way you think and feel about your life" – a big claim to make.
+And yet this is one of those influential books that did indeed change – directly or indirectly – the thinking of an entire generation.

-The Dawning of the Age of Aquarius - the New Age - an age that rejects both the rational/ technological and the irrationality of established belief systems - is only hinted to in the book.
-As my brother said, its flavour is bow-ties, crew-cuts and plaid sports coats rather than long hair, bell-bottom jeans and embroidered kaftans.
+The Dawning of the Age of Aquarius – the New Age – an age that rejects both the rational/ technological and the irrationality of established belief systems – is only hinted to in the book.
+As my brother said, its flavour is bow-ties, crew-cuts and plaid sports coats rather than long hair, bell-bottoms and embroidered kaftans.
 Written in 1968, eventually published in 1974, there's no mention of the Vietnam War, pop culture, love-ins, be-ins or psychedelia.

 This is a book about ideas.
 It is a road novel, interspersed by lectures about Ancient Greek philosophy, and how it has impinged upon the way Modern Man sees the world.
 Important concepts are mulled over; the split between Romantic and Classic, the logos and the mythos, moving inexorably from Dualism ('the mind and the body are separate') to the Monism (or holism – we are all One, the universe is One) of the New Age.
 Pirsig seeks that oneness through an exploration of the concept of 'quality', a search that had once driven him mad.